sid-081205/sentiment-project/README.md

 ## tl;dr

-- code works, data flows, but insights are meh. need more stats.
+- code works, data flows, learnt a lot about text analysis but insights are meh. need more stats analysis